-As if the list isn’t absurdly long enough already – full of mostly cookies, breakfast ideas, and a slew of Thanksgiving recipes that I’ll probably never get to considering the big day is now just over one week away.
+As if the list isn’t absurdly long enough already – full of mostly cookies, breakfast ideas, and a slew of Thanksgiving recipes that I’ll probably never get to, considering the big day is now just over one week away.

-Kyle brought a piece home from the – ummm – gas station deli the other night for – double ummm – dessert and since it uncannily resembled my favorite New York crumb cake, I got a major itch to bake a one…which then morphed beautifully into these pumpkin sour cream crumb bars.
+Kyle brought a piece home from the – ummm – gas station deli the other night for – double ummm – dessert the other night and since it uncannily resembled my favorite New York crumb cake, I got a major itch to bake a crumb cake.

-And one said dessert, whose voluptuous crumbs (yup I went there) is drizzled with a sugary glaze before serving, is an even better thing.
+And one said dessert, whose voluptuous crumbs (yup I went there) is drizzled with a sugary glaze before serving, is an even better thing!

 It’s a dessert that Kyle jumped all over when he came home from his 21st 10+ hour work day in a row on Sunday.
-Hard work rewarded yet again.
+Hard work rewarded yet again!

 For the crumb topping:

-8 tbsp (1 stick) unsalted butter
+- 8 tbsp (1 stick) unsalted butter

-1/3 cup granulated sugar
+- 1/3 cup granulated sugar

-1/3 cup dark brown sugar
+- 1/3 cup dark brown sugar

-¾ tsp ground cinnamon
+- ¾ tsp ground cinnamon

-1/8 tsp table salt
+- 1/8 tsp table salt

-1 ¾ cups (7 oz) cake flour
+- 1 ¾ cups (7 oz) cake flour

 For the bars:

-1 ½ cups (6 oz) cake flour
+- 1 ½ cups (6 oz) cake flour

-2 tsp pumpkin pie spice
+- 2 tsp pumpkin pie spice

-¼ cup light brown sugar
+- ¼ cup light brown sugar

-¼ cup granulated sugar
+- ¼ cup granulated sugar

-¼ tsp baking soda
+- ¼ tsp baking soda

-¼ tsp baking powder
+- ¼ tsp baking powder

-6 tbsp unsalted butter, cut in 6 pieces, softened
+- 6 tbsp unsalted butter, cut in 6 pieces, softened

 - 1 large egg

-1 cup pumpkin puree
+- 1 cup pumpkin puree

-¼ cup sour cream
+- ¼ cup sour cream

-1 tsp pure vanilla extract
+- 1 tsp pure vanilla extract

 For the glaze:

-½ cup confectioners sugar
+- ½ cup confectioners sugar

-2 tbsp heavy cream
+- 2 tbsp heavy cream

-To make the topping: Melt the butter in a medium bowl in the microwave.
+- To make the topping: Melt the butter in a medium bowl in the microwave.
 Whisk in the sugars, cinnamon, and salt to combine.
 Stir in the flour with a rubber spatula until the mixture resembles a thick, cohesive dough; set aside to cool to room temperature for 10 to 15 minutes while you make the bars.

 - In bowl of standing mixer fitted with the paddle attachment, mix the flour, pumpkin pie spice, sugars, baking soda, baking powder and salt on low speed to combine.
 With mixer running at low speed, add the butter one piece at a time, continuing to beat until the mixture resembles moist crumbs, with no visible butter chunks remaining, about 1 to 2 minutes.
 Add the egg, pumpkin puree, sour cream, and vanilla; beat on medium-high speed until light and fluffy, about 1 minute, scraping down the sides of the bowl as needed.

-Pour the batter into the prepared baking pan and even out the top with a rubber spatula.
+- Pour the batter into the prepared baking pan and even out the top with a rubber spatula.
 With your fingers, break apart crumb topping into large pea-sized pieces and spread them out in even layer over batter, beginning with edges and then working toward center.
 This will prevent the bars from sinking in the center from too much weight.

-To make the glaze: Sift the sugar into a medium bowl and whisk in the heavy cream until the glaze is smooth and thick but still able to drizzle from the whisk.
+- To make the glaze: Sift the sugar into a medium bowl and whisk in the heavy cream until the glaze is smooth and thick but still able to drizzle from the whisk.
 Drizzle the glaze over the cake before slicing into 16 pieces and serving.

-Store covered tightly at room temperature for up to 2 days.
+Storage: Store covered tightly at room temperature for up to 2 days.

 heavily adapted from this New York-style crumb cake